-Additionally, the State's proportionate share of the PFRS net pension liability attributable to the District is \$572,111 as of December 31, 2022.
-The net pension liability was measured as of June 30, 2022.
-The total pension liability used to calculate the net pension liability was determined using update procedures to roll forward the total pension liability from an actuarial valuation as of July 1, 2021, to the measurement date of June 30, 2022.
 The State's proportion of the net pension liability associated with the District was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating members, actuarially determined.
-The State's proportion measured as of June 30, 2022 was 0.2808435%, which was a decrease of 0.00016% from its proportion measured as of June 30, 2021, which is the same proportion as the District's.
-At December 31, 2022, the District's and the State of New Jersey's proportionate share of the PFRS net pension liability were as follows:
+The State's proportion measured as of June 30, 2023, was 0.0296128300%, which was an increase of 0.0015284800% from its proportion measured as of June 30, 2022, which is the same proportion as the District's.
+On December 31, 2023, the District's and the State of New Jersey's proportionate share of the PFRS net pension liability were as follows:

-District's proportional share of net pension liability \$ 3,214,635 State of New Jersey's proportionate share of net pension liability associated with the District 572,111 \$ 3,786,746
+District's proportional share of net pension liability \$ 3,271,846 State of New Jersey's proportionate share of net pension liability associated with the District 602,876 \$ 3,874,722

-At December 31, 2022, the State's proportionate share of the PFRS expense, associated with the District, calculated by the plan as of the June 30, 2022 measurement date was \$66,006.
+At December 31, 2023, the State's proportionate share of the PFRS expense, associated with the District, calculated by the plan as of the June 30, 2023, measurement date was \$68,946.